Marksparkyryan/FlaskToDoAPI/README.md

 # FlaskToDoAPI

-FlaskToDo is a demonstration of Flask's API framework in the form of a to-do list.
+FlaskToDo is a demonstration of Flask's API framework (flask_restful) in the form of a to-do list.
 A pre-built Angualar frontend was provided and the objective was to build a backend with endpoints that handled each unique request.
 Additionally, all endpoints were protected by the requirement of a signed web token.